 It’s not just about looking good, it’s about feeling good.
-And that’s exactly what owner Tommy Printz is delivering to each client who sits down in one of the chairs in front of him at the new Trust Thy Barber here in The Market Common.
+And that’s exactly what owner Tommy Printz is delivering to each client who sits in one of the chairs in front of him at the new, Trust Thy Barber barbershop here in the Market Common.

-The barbershop first opened November 1, restoring the long-lost artistry of old school barbering, with hot towel shaves, beard trims and perfectly blended haircuts, plus adding in a modern edge.
+The shop first opened November 1, restoring the long-lost artistry of old school barbering— with hot towel shaves, beard trims, and perfectly blended haircuts— delivered in a modern setting.

-Tommy remembers many vacations to Myrtle Beach as a kid, and on one visit later in life with his wife and two children, he felt a tug to make Myrtle Beach home.
-He was determined to make a permanent move if he could find a job to support himself and his family.
-He found a new Help Wanted ad for Woody’s Barbershop, and in 2005, he and his family started their new life here in Myrtle Beach.
+Tommy remembers many vacations to Myrtle Beach as a kid, and on one visit later in life with his wife and two children, he felt a calling to make it home.
+In 2005, he found a Help Wanted ad for Woody’s Barbershop, and he and his family started their new life in Myrtle Beach.

-“Every day, I’d drive by here and when it became vacant, I knew this was my space,” he says.
+“Every day, I’d drive by this spot, and when it became vacant, I knew this was my space,” he says.

 Business at Trust Thy Barber has been booming, spawned from his philosophy to treat each client like a “rock star.”

-The classic barbershop offers all services of your grandfather’s — haircuts, buzz cuts, beard trims, straight razor shaves, shampoo and hot towel, even nose and ear hair trim— but with added trendy, pampered upgrades, like beer and water from the cooler, snacks and TV.
-The kids (and kids at heart) will also love to pass time on their classic video arcade game standing in the corner.
+The classic barbershop offers all the services from your grandfather’s era: haircuts, buzz cuts, beard trims, straight razor shaves, shampoo and hot towel, even nose and ear hair trim— but with some modern upgrades— like cold beer and water, snacks and TV.
+The kids (and kids at heart) will also love to pass time on their classic video arcade game station.